-5. Even though the ecosystem approach and sustainable forest management are broadly overlapping concepts, more could be done to ensure their integration.
-Sustainable forest management could gain insights from the ecosystem approach concepts as cross-sectoral integration is largely missing from SFM, reflecting restricted legal mandates mostly within forest sector institutions.
-Mechanisms for intersectoral collaboration could be strengthened within SFM.
-Agro-forestry is a first step towards developing cross-cutting activities, but overall linkages between the forest sector and the agriculture sector (and other sectors such as water management, transport, and conservation) need to be strengthened.
+2. Proposals for integration of the ecosystem approach and sustainable forest management insights from the ecosystem approach concepts as cross-sectoral integration is largely missing from SFM, reflecting restricted legal mandates mostly within forest sector institutions.
+Mechanisms for inter-sectoral collaboration could be strengthened within SFM.
+Agro-forestry integrates the forest and agriculture sectors but other linkages between the forest sector and the agriculture sector (and other sectors such as water management, transport, and conservation) need to be strengthened.